Mikhail Pavlovich Ovchinnikov

-Mikhail Pavlovich Ovchinnikov (1844–1921) was a Russian revolutionary, political exile, and amateur archeologist active in the Irkutsk Governorate.
+Mikhail Pavlovich Ovchinnikov (5 November 1844 – 11 June 1921) was a Russian revolutionary, political exile, and amateur archeologist active in the Irkutsk Governorate.
 Ovchinnikov discovered many ancient sites around Irkutsk that were later reexamined by Irkutsk State University academia.
 His passion for Eastern Siberian archeology led to contemporaries dubbing him "the Father of Siberian Archeology."

 Early life

 Ovchinnikov was born into the family of an Arkhangelsk Protopope and attended the local Theological Seminary.
 He studied at the Saint Petersburg Medical and Surgical Academy but eventually dropped out.
 Ovchinnikov enlisted in the Imperial Russian Army and served as a clerk until the spring of 1873.
 He then worked in a Saint Petersburg industrial factory but soon quit.
 Ovchinnikov began expounding the ideals of the revolutionary Narodnaya Volya in the Russian countryside.
 He visited villages and towns in the Kaluga, Moscow, Oryol, Tula, Tver Governorates among others to spread their political ideals.

 Olyokminsk exile

 Ovchinnikov was a defendant in the 1877 "Trial of 50" and was banished to Kansk in the Yeniseysk Governorate.
 In 1881 he escaped into European Russia and lived as a fugitive.
 Imperial authorities recaptured him in 1885 and punished him with five years in the Russian Arctic.
-While he was originally was sentenced to Verkhoyansk he became ill on the journey there and instead was sent to Olyokminsk.
+While he was originally sentenced to Verkhoyansk he became ill on the journey there and instead was sent to Olyokminsk.
 On 28 November 1886 Ovchinnikov arrived at the remote settlement.
 He made repeated requests for permission to participate in the few regional imperial institutions but they were denied by Governor-General Alexey Ignatiev.

 Forced to serve his sentencing bereft of outside contact Ovchinnikov and began studying the inhabitants of Olyokminsk.
 Russian settlers sometimes hired Sakha to teach the Sakha language and taiga survival skills.
 According to Ovchinnikov the Russian Orthodox Church was the only Russian cultural influence in the remote north.
 During his sentencing Bishop Jacob (Domsky) visited the settlement.
 Some Sakha residents of Olyokminsk practiced syncretic mixture of their traditional shamanist beliefs and Orthodox Christianity.
 On 11 January 1889 Mikhail married Alexandra Gabysheva who was a member of the Olyok ulus.